 Women and Girls

 The global movement to empower women and girls continues to draw major philanthropic attention, with funding efforts moving forward on a number of fronts including financial inclusion, reproductive health, education, and political rights.
 There's a wide range of funders in this space, bringing different approaches to gender work.
-Major private funders like Hewlett, Ford, NoVo and the Susan Thompson Buffett Foundation are in the fight for global gender equality, as are corporate funders like the Caterpillar, MasterCard, and Coca-Cola foundations.
+Major private funders like Hewlett, Ford, NoVo and the Susan Thompson Buffett Foundation are in the fight for global gender equality, as are corporate funders like the Caterpillar, and Coca-Cola foundations as well as, The MasterCard Foundation.
 The Walmart Foundation, as we've reported, is also in this space, with a focus on women's economic empowerment—an angle popular with corporate funders looking to expand global prosperity.
 Other funders, like Johnson & Johnson, seek to empower women in order to take on HIV/AIDS.

 I would be remiss, here, if I didn’t give a huge shout-out to Caterpillar and its fearless leader, Michele Sullivan, for steering the foundation into an era of bolder and more effective philanthropy.
 Empowering women and girls is on the top of Caterpillars philanthropic to-do list because, as Sullivan puts it, “If a girl is successful, so is the rest of the family.
 It helps everyone.
 If you help the girl, you help the family and the village and the society.”
 Well said.